Contact us. If you find yourself in need of a Washington state tax audit lawyer, we can help.

 Should there be a resulting tax obligation, there are a number of payment options available, ranging from suspension of collection on the basis of hardship, through installment and partial payment arrangements, to offers in compromise.
 We can assist with making repayment of all or a portion of your tax obligation as liable as possible.

-If you think we can be of help, please contact us.
+If you need a Washington State tax audit lawyer and think we can be of help, please contact us.
 We want to hear from you.